MicrosoftDocs/appcenter-docs/docs/quickstarts/ios/getting-started.md

 # Getting Started - Sample Swift App and Tutorials

-In this tutorial, you will learn how to set up a sample Swift app with App Center for iOS.
+In this tutorial, you'll learn how to set up a sample Swift app with App Center for iOS.
 Both Objective-C and Swift are supported.

 ## Prerequisites